Laharnar/Laharnar.github.io/index.md

 I'm Marko Laharnar, __programmer/game developer__.

 I've started as __hobby game developer in 2013__, in high school, working in different areas of game development, from 3D modeling, some 2D art and mainly programming.
+As software engineer I've worked on escape room, GPS applications for Dewesoft and participated in Talent camp from Outfit7.

 I'm working on game with family, Our cure(https://celestide-games.github.io/, https://www.youtube.com/watch?v=AvhGEi1hmTg)